dfreire770/RutaUIO/README.md

 # How it Works

 ## V1
-The application connecets to a Server, through a simple API made with PHP.
+The application connects to a Server, through a simple API made with PHP.
 The API, is used to access a MYSQL database with all the required data for the App, like bus routes, details, and more.

 ## V2